 Due to the high volume of requests, RTA may be unable to give customers the exact time they request.
 RTA allows for a negotiated pick-up time within one hour before or after the requested trip time.
 If your return time changes, call (800) 795-7887 as soon as possible and we will make every attempt to reschedule you.

 When making a reservation, you will be given a 30-minute pick-up window (for example: 11 a.m. to 11:30 a.m.).
 Because your ride may arrive any time within that 30-minute window, you must be ready and waiting to go at the start of the window.
-Be prepared to show your appropriate ADA and picture identification cards to the driver.
+Be prepared to show your appropriate photo identification cards to the driver.
 Once your trip is scheduled and you board the vehicle, you may not change your destination.
-RTA provides an origin-to-destination Dial-A-Ride service.
 Vehicles are not allowed to go into driveways and drivers are not allowed to lose sight of their vehicle at any time.
 If you are not present when the vehicle arrives, the driver will wait five minutes.
 After five minutes, the driver will mark you as a no-show.
 There are penalties for excessive no-shows.

 Service or guide animals necessary for travel by customers with disabilities are allowed on all RTA vehicles.
-Small pets are allowed if they are secured in a pet carrier that can be safely placed on a customer's lap.
+Small pets, non-service and comfort animals are allowed if they are secured in a pet carrier that can be safely placed on a customer's lap.
+The animal must not interfere with, disrupt or disturb service or guide animals or other customers on the bus.

 The Code of Federal Regulations (CFR) title 49 states that RTA "may require that wheelchair users make use of securement systems for their mobility devices."
 This section gives RTA the right to choose whether or not wheelchairs must be tied down.
 RTA exercises this right and insists on securing the wheelchair.
 We require a four point securement.
 If the chair cannot be secured using this method, the tie down will be completed as effectively and safely as possible.
 Customers that do not want their wheelchair secured may not be transported.

 If a trip needs to be cancelled, you are urged to cancel it as early as possible by calling (951) 943-0319 or (866) 543-4782 or TTY (800) 369-3610 or you can e-mail us at .
-Trips may be cancelled up to 6 p.m. the day prior to the scheduled ride time without penalty.
+Trips should be cancelled up to 6 p.m. the day prior to the scheduled ride time.
 If you cancel a trip after that time, you may be assessed penalty points that may result in suspension of service.
-More than three unexcused no-shows within a 30-day period will result in a 15-day suspension.

 If a Dial-A-Ride customer is a no-show for the first part of a round trip, RTA will not automatically cancel the return trip.
 It is the customer's responsibility to call and cancel if the return trip will not be needed.
 Failure to cancel the return trip may result in a no-show.